paavann/afr-app/web/README.md

 npm run build
 ```

-This will bundle the React application into the `dist/` directory, ready to be served by any static file server.
+This will bundle the React application into the `dist/` directory, ready to be served by static file server.